Why we flounder at knowing "whom" we are

-Recently I was asked which of these were correct. according to the accepted rules of grammar:
+Recently I was asked which of the following sentences were grammatically correct:

 "I'm using products from Company X, whom I'm partnering with."